Dennis Hadžikadunić: Rostov

 In July, Hadžikadunić was transferred to Russian side Rostov.
 He made his official debut for the squad against Dynamo Moscow on 10 November.
 On 8 July 2020, he scored his first professional goal against Ufa.

 In March 2022, he was loaned to his former club Malmö FF until the end of the season.

 In January 2023, he was sent on a six-month loan to Spanish outfit Mallorca.

 In July, he was loaned to German side Hamburger SV for the remainder of the campaign.
 In July 2024, his loan was extended for an additional season.

 In September 2025, he was sent on a season-long loan to Italian team Sampdoria.

+Hajduk Split

+In August 2026, Hadžikadunić signed a two-year deal with Croatian outfit Hajduk Split.
+He made his competitive debut for the club on 31 August against Lokomotiva.
+On 8 September, he scored his first goal for Hajduk Split in a Croatian Cup game against Vardarac.

 International career

 Despite representing Sweden at all youth levels, Hadžikadunić decided to play for Bosnia and Herzegovina at the senior level.

 In September 2020, his request to change sports citizenship from Swedish to Bosnian was approved by FIFA.
 Later that month, he received his first senior call up, for the UEFA Euro 2020 qualifying play-offs against Northern Ireland and 2020–21 UEFA Nations League A games against the Netherlands and Poland.
 He debuted against the Netherlands on 11 October.

+In June 2026, Hadžikadunić was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the last group match against Qatar on 24 June.